Sensing Nature

 HomeSounds

-An understanding of how important sound is to our relationship with the natural world has become increasingly important as our environment changes, and the effects of the climate crisis are experienced.
-Developing the skills of active environmental listening can help us build a positive relationship with our planet, and develop our understanding of the extent to which humans are just one, sometimes disproportionately influential, element of an infinitely complex interconnected ecosystem.
+An appreciation of how pivotal sound is to our relationship with the natural world has become increasingly important as our environment changes, and the effects of the climate crisis are experienced.
+Learning to listen actively can help foster positive, respectful and mature relationships with our planet and each other.

 Shared silences in nature